leamas/react-dnd-tree/README.md

 nodes.
 Each node is an object with some known properties:

  - id: int, must be unique and > 0.
  - data: object.
-The node's edited properties.
-By default just the user visible label data.name is defined.
+The node's properties.
+By default just the user visible label data.name is defined. data.icon is reserved.
  - children: child list, possibly [].
  - collapsed: boolean, if child list is displayed or not.
  - editing: boolean, if node is currently being edited.